delboy711/BST900-ESP32/Calibration.md

    calibrating output voltage.

 ### Calibrating Output Constant Current Threshold.
   Calibration of the constant current threshold is fully automatic.
-Although there is a parameter 'pwm_iout_step' it has little effect and should not be adjusted.
   So long as the measured Iout is accurate then the constant current threshold should also be accurate.
   The command to set a constant current threshold would look like :-